Otakon 2014 AMV Contest

 - The checkbox on the submission form asking whether or not you will be attending is purely for informational purposes.

-- Anti-Trolling Policy: If your entry has won a major categorical award, First Place or Best in Show at any convention that has screened their contest before June 12th 2014, then your entry will be automatically be entered into the OTAKON® AMV Contest as a "non-finalist" (this is different than being disqualified!).
+- Anti-Trolling Policy: If your entry has won a major categorical award, First Place or Best in Show at any convention that has screened their contest before June 11th 2015 (yes, this is a Thursday, so AnimeNext entrants, you're still safe!), then your entry will be automatically be entered into the OTAKON® AMV Contest as a "non-finalist" (this is different than being disqualified!).